redux-saga/saga-query/README.md

 All three libraries above are reinventing async flow control and hiding them from the end-developer.
 For the happy path, this works beautifully.
 Why learn how to make optimistic ui work when a library can do it for you?
 Why learn how to efficiently cache API data when a library can do it for you?
+However, what happens when the queries you're performing against your cache are too slow?
-If you never need to think about how data is cached and queried in the front-end, then those libraries will probably be sufficient for your needs.
+What happens when `useMemo` isn't good enough?
+If you've never needed to performance tune selector queries in the front-end, then this library might not be for you.

-However, if you need to control how data is cached in the front-end, or you need more granular control over the flow of your business logic, then `saga-query` might suit your needs.
+This library is intended for large scale, complex flow control applications that need full control over the data cache layer while setting good standards for using redux and a flexible middleware to handle all business logic.

 ## `saga-query` is *not*